-A secure web gateway blocks or filters out dangerous content and prevents data leakage.
-If a company uses a secure web gateway, all employee Internet traffic passes through it.
+A secure web gateway (SWG) blocks or filters out dangerous content and prevents data leakage.
+All employee Internet traffic passes through the SWG.

-A secure web gateway, or secure Internet gateway, is a cyber security product that protects company data and enforces company security policies.
-Secure web gateways operate in between company employees and the Internet.
-Like a water filter, which removes dangerous impurities from water so that it is safe to drink, secure web gateways filter unsafe content from web traffic to stop cyber threats and data breaches.
+A secure web gateway (SWG) is a cyber security product that protects company data and enforces security policies.
+SWGs operate in between company employees and the Internet.
+Like a water filter, which removes dangerous impurities from water so that it is safe to drink, SWGs filter unsafe content from web traffic to stop cyber threats and data breaches.
 They also block risky or unauthorized user behavior.

-Some secure web gateways run on proxy servers.
-Just as someone may send a legal proxy to a live auction to represent them, a proxy server represents another device on the Internet.
-A proxy server is a server that makes requests and receives responses on behalf of a client device (e.g. a user's laptop) or another server.
+Some SWGs run on proxy servers.
+A proxy server represents another device on the Internet.
+It makes requests and receives responses on behalf of a client device (e.g. a user's laptop) or another server.
 For secure web gateways, this proxy server can either be an actual physical server or a virtual machine in the cloud.

-No matter where they run or how they are deployed, all secure web gateways work in roughly the same way.
-When a client device sends a request to a website or application on the Internet, the request travels through the secure web gateway first.
+No matter where they run or how they are deployed, all SWGs work in roughly the same way.
+When a client device sends a request to a website or application on the Internet, the request travels through the SWG first.
 The gateway inspects the request and passes it along only if it does not violate established security policies, just as security guards may inspect a person's possessions at a physical security checkpoint before allowing them through.
-A similar process also occurs in reverse: all incoming data is inspected by the secure web gateway before it is passed along to users.
+A similar process occurs in reverse: all incoming data is inspected by the SWG before it is passed along to users.

-Because secure web gateways can run anywhere, they are especially helpful for managing remote employees.
+Because SWGs can run anywhere, they are especially helpful for managing remote employees.
 By requiring remote workers to access the Internet through a secure web gateway, companies that rely on a distributed workforce can better prevent data breaches, even if they do not have direct control over their employees' devices or networks.

 A security policy is a rule that all data and network traffic within a company must conform to.
 For instance, suppose a company sets up a policy that all network traffic must be encrypted.
 Enforcing this policy would involve blocking websites that do not use HTTPS.
 A secure web gateway is one way to implement this policy, as it can filter out all non-HTTPS network traffic.